annie0sc/big-data-covid-vaccine/README.md

 * Python(3.6.0 to 3.8.0 version)

 ## Description
+## Apache Flink
+- Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
+Flink has been designed to run in all common cluster environments, perform computations at in-memory speed and at any scale.
+- Flink also provides batch processing, graph processing, Itearative proccessing for Machine learning applications.
+- Flink is considered as the next-gen stream processing system.
+- Flink offers substantially higher processing speeds to spark and hadoop.
+- Flink provides low latency and high throughput

+## ALEKHYA JADDU
+## Sub-Topic: WordCount using pyFlink
+### Prerequisites:
+* Apache Flink
+* PIP
+* Python(3.6.0 to 3.8.0 version)

 ## Installation of Python
 If any other versions of python are previously installed in your system use the below command to uninstall